openreferral/hsds_example_profile/README.md

 #### Some notes on style and naming conventions

-You are permitted to implement your Profile using whatever style and naming conventions you desire, however you should consider existing HSDS 3.0 conventions to ensure that your Profile is not jarring to use or causes confusion for users.
+You are permitted to implement your Profile using whatever style and naming conventions you desire, however, you should consider existing HSDS 3.0 conventions to ensure that your Profile is not jarring to use or causes confusion for users.

 * Properties names should be in English `en`.
 * Property names should be in `lower_case_with_underscores`.